 Over the top, it may be, but rain and paper don’t mix well.
 In 20 years of trading outdoors, and in local art fairs, I have yet to lose any stock.
 I have, however, lost some display prints.

 I display my board-backed prints in clear self-seal cellophane bags.
 They are bigger versions of the kind you see on greeting cards.

 Read this for tips: What Kind of Art Sells Best?
 All The Secrets Revealed

 To be extra safe I tape the end but even so they eventually succumb to UV and the bumps and knocks of everyday wear.
 It only takes a pin-prick to let in water.

-I know that once in a while I will have a mishap which is why I always bring a few spares to replace any damaged items.
+I know that once in a while I will have a mishap which is why I always bring a few spare bags, and spare display prints, to replace any damaged items.